-- 9.11.1 In respect of Capital Schemes in the Council's approved Capital Programme, the Executive can approve requests for Supplementary Estimates up to a total of £300,000 in respect of General Fund Other Services Schemes, and up to a total of £300,000 in respect of Housing Investment Programme Schemes, in any one financial year.
-This is subject to the total for each request not being more than £50,000 per scheme, and to the appropriate funding being available and agreed. - 9.11.2 The Executive shall receive a report on capital schemes where it is apparent that the scheme cost will exceed the original estimate by 5% or £10,000, whichever is the greater, together with recommendations for the funding of the increase. - 9.11.3 A Head of Service responsible for a capital project, in consultation with the Head of Finance, may approve a transfer of Budget from one capital scheme (subject to the transfer not exceeding 5% of the estimated increased capital cost of the project up to a maximum of £10,000) to another subject to the Head of Service reporting his action to the next meeting of the Executive.

-- 9.11.4 Subject to 9.11.3 above, where there are scheme reports which indicate underspendings on particular schemes, this funding will be returned to the overall capital funding available. - 9.11.5 Funding for the introduction of new schemes into the Council's Capital Programme can only be approved by full Council.
+- 9.11.1In respect of Capital Schemes in the Council's approved Capital Programme, the Executive can approve requests for Supplementary Estimates up to a total of £300,000 in respect of General Fund Other Services Schemes, and up to a total of £300,000 in respect of Housing Investment Programme Schemes, in any one financial year.
+This is subject to the total for each request not being more than £50,000 per scheme, and to the appropriate funding being available and agreed. - 9.11.2The Executive shall receive a report on all capital schemes where it is apparent that the scheme cost will exceed the original estimate by 5% or £10,000, whichever is the greater, together with recommendations for the funding of the increase. - 9.11.3A Head of Service responsible for a capital project, and in consultation with the Head of Finance, may approve a transfer of Budget from one capital scheme (subject to the transfer not exceeding 5% of the estimated increased capital cost of the project up to a maximum of \pounds 10,000) to another subject to the Head of Service reporting his action to the next meeting of the Executive. - 9.11.4Subject to 9.11.3 above, where there are scheme reports which project underspendings on particular schemes, this funding will be returned to the overall Council's Reserves. - 9.11.5Funding for the introduction of new schemes into the Council's Capital Programme can only be approved by full Council.

-10 MANAGEMENT OF THE REVENUE BUDGET
+10. MANAGEMENT OF THE REVENUE BUDGET

-- 10.1 The inclusion of items in approved revenue estimates shall constitute authority for the Head of Service concerned to incur such expenditure on the provision of the agreed service unless the Executive or the Council places a reservation on any such item or items.
-Expenditure on reserved items may be incurred only if the reservation is removed. - 10.2 Responsibility for managing the revenue budget of each Head of Service rests unequivocally with that Manager.
-Heads of Service may delegate authority to spend but may not delegate their overriding responsibility for their budgets.
-The manager should provide such information at such frequency as may be required by the Executive, Finance and Scrutiny or Overview and Scrutiny Committees, the Corporate Management Team or the Head of Finance in order that financial performance may be monitored and regulated.
+- 10.1 The inclusion of items in approved revenue budgets shall constitute authority for the Head of Service concerned to incur such expenditure on the provision of the agreed service unless the Executive or the Council shall have placed a reservation on any such item or items.
+Expenditure on reserved items may be incurred only at such time as the reservation is removed. - 10.2 Responsibility for managing the revenue budget for each service is that of the Head of Service.
+Heads of Service may delegate authority to spend but may not delegate their over-riding responsibility for their budgets.
+The manager shall provide such information at such frequency as may be required by the Executive, Finance and Scrutiny or Overview and Scrutiny Committees, the Corporate Management Team or the Head of Finance in order that financial performance may be monitored and regulated. - 10.3 Where another Service Area is responsible for the operational running of the service (for example Repairs and Maintenance of another Service Area's Assets), expenditure should only be incurred as agreed with the Budget Holding Service Area.

-11 OBJECTIVES OF BUDGETARY CONTROL
+11. OBJECTIVES OF BUDGETARY CONTROL